Ignition Interlock Device – Draeger Interlock Milwaukee

 An OWI Conviction May Mandate an Ignition Interlock Device on Your Vehicle

 Milwaukee OWI attorney helps you understand the law on ignition interlock devices

+Under Wisconsin law, the court may order you to install an ignition interlock device on all vehicles you own.
 With the exception of a conviction for first offense OWI (no previous conviction with a violation date of Jan.
-1, 1989, to the present) with a blood alcohol concentration under .15, for all OWI convictions the Court must at sentencing under Sec.
+1, 1989, to the present) with a blood alcohol concentration under .15, for all OWI convictions, the Court must at sentencing under Sec.
 343.301 of the Wisconsin Statutes:

 - Order that your privilege for the operation of “Class D” vehicles be restricted to operating vehicles that are equipped with an Ignition Interlock Device.

 - Order that you install an Ignition Interlock Device in all vehicles for which your name appears on the vehicle’s certificate of title or registration and all vehicles listing you as the lessee.

 - Order that you pay an Ignition Interlock Device surcharge of $50 to the clerk of courts.
 The law requires that you present to the DMV the receipt for the $50 payment at the time you obtain your regular or occupational license following conviction.

 - Order a .02 prohibited alcohol concentration level until you complete the IID period.

 The required period for an Ignition Interlock Device is one year for a first offense OWI conviction, one year to 18 months for a second offense OWI conviction, and 1 to 3 years for third and subsequent OWI convictions.
 The period begins after your conviction date when you obtain a regular or occupational license.